 The stack pointer (SP) always moves by an even number of bytes.
-If the PUSH instruction operand represents an odd number of bytes, the hardware first introduces a dummy cycle that decrements SP without saving any other registers.
-This dummy cycle writes an indeterminate byte of data to the stack.
-Similarly, if the POP instruction operand represents an odd number of bytes, the hardware restores the register and then introduces a dummy cycle that increments SP without restoring any registers.
+If the PUSH instruction operand represents an odd number of bytes, the hardware stores contexts of those operand with a dummy byte.
+Similarly, if the POP instruction operand represents an odd number of bytes, the hardware restores the register and reads a dummy byte without restoring any registers.